-- a) You should use the same login information you use to login for registration - b) Quizzes/Exams due dates and time will be given on the schedule for the course. - (1) You may take each quiz twice before the closing date. - (2) You have unlimited chances to take the Exams before the closing date. - c) You cannot make up missed quizzes or exams; however, you can work ahead. - d) For issues with the content of the quizzes, let me know via email.
+- a) You should use the same login information you use to login for registration - b) Quizzes/Exams due dates and time will be given on the schedule for the course and on Blackboard. - (1) You may take each quiz twice before the closing date. - (2) You have unlimited chances to take the Exams before the closing date. - c) You cannot make up missed quizzes or exams; however, you can work ahead. - d) For issues with the content of the quizzes, let me know via email.
 I do sometimes make mistakes, and Blackboard has messed up more than one quiz over the years.
-I'm more than happy to fix these things. - e) For technical problems with Blackboard, contact the EPCC Help Desk (24/7) at 888-296-0863 a) There also may be other homework assignments on the schedule or assigned in class.
+I'm more than happy to fix these things. - e) For technical problems with Blackboard, contact the EPCC Help Desk (24/7) at 888-296-0863